apostrophecms/apostrophe-documentation/tutorials/core-concepts/editable-content-on-pages/custom-widgets.md

 ### jQuery versions

 The default version of jQuery that Apostrophe loads is v1.11.3 for the sake of backward compatibility for older sites.
-This is and older version that does carry some documented vulnerabilities.
+This is an older version that does carry some documented vulnerabilities.
 For this reason, you can set an option in `apostrophe-assets` to use jQuery v3 instead.
 This setting is already in place in the `apostrophe-boilerplate` repository for newer projects to use.

-If your project isn't already using this, set the `jQuery: 3` option in `apostrophe-assets` in `lib/modules/apostrophe-assets/index.js` or wherever you are configuring assets.
+If your project isn't already using this, set the `jQuery: 3` option in `apostrophe-assets` in `lib/modules/apostrophe-assets/index.js` or `app.js`.

 ```javascript
 // lib/modules/apostrophe-assets/index.js